-Where the lateral support of indoor folding and telescopic seating is provided entirely by attachment to the building floor, the provisions of this section shall apply.
+Where the lateral support of indoor folding and telescopic seating is provided entirely by attachment to the building floor, the seating structure, its supports, and its attachments shall be designed in accordance with this section.
 Seismic forces applied in both the transverse (i.e., perpendicular to the seating) and longitudinal (i.e., parallel to the seating) directions shall be determined in accordance with ASCE 7.

-- 2.4.1 The seismic force shall be determined in accordance with ASCE 7 Table 15.4-2 using a seismic response factor R = 1.25 for "All other self-supporting structures...".
-All prescriptive requirements and limitations including height limit ( $h_n$ ) apply.
-The importance factor ( $I_e$ ) shall be per ASCE 7 Table 1.5-2. - 2.4.2 The seismic force shall not be less than that determined in accordance with ASCE 7 Equation 13.3-1, using coefficients as follows: $a_p = 2.5$ and $R_p = 2.5$ .
-Height "z" shall be taken as the floor elevation where the seating structure is located.
+2.4.1 The seismic force shall be determined in accordance with ASCE 7 Table 15.4-2 using a response modification coefficient (R) of 1.25 for "All other self-supporting structures...".
+All prescriptive requirements and limitations, including the height limit (h_n), apply.
+The importance factor (I_e) shall be per ASCE 7 Table 1.5-2.

+2.4.2 The seismic force shall not be less than that determined in accordance with ASCE 7 Equation 13.3-1, using coefficients based on "Other flexible components" with "Limited-deformability elements and attachments" in ASCE 7 Table 13.5-1.
+Height "z" shall be taken as the elevation of the floor to which the seating system is anchored.